vimukthijayasanka/lume-web-server/README.md

 Pull requests are welcome.
 Please follow the standard GitHub **fork and PR workflow**.

 ## 📜 License
-This project is open-source and licensed under the **MIT License**.
+This project is open-source and licensed under the [**License**](https://github.com/vimukthijayasanka/lume-web-server/blob/main/license.txt).